Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Parallel and Distributed Implementation

 For FD BS $b \in \mathcal{B}$, the Lagrangian for the DL WSR can be written as

-In \eqref{lag_DL_vj}, for the bottom layer, as $\psi_b$, $\bmW_b$, $\mathbf{Z}_{j_b}^{i}$ are fixed, optimization of the digital beamformers remains decoupled.
-To optimize $\bmV_{j_b}$ a derivative can be taken, which will lead to a similar KKT condition as \eqref{kkt_downlink}, but function of fixed $\mathbf{Z}_{j_b}^i$ instead of $\mathbf{\Sigma}_{j_b}^i$.
-By following a similar proof for Appendix A, it can be easily shown that the WSR maximizing $\bmV_{j_b}$ can be computed as
+Note that in contrast to the UL case \eqref{Lagrangian_uk_parallel} which had per-link Lagrangian $\forall k_b \in \mathcal{U}_b$, \eqref{lag_DL_vj} exhibits coupling among the downlink users in $\mathcal{D}_b$.
+In equation \eqref{lag_DL_vj}, for the lower layer, when $\psi_b$, $\bmW_b$, and $\mathbf{Z}{j_b}^{i}$ are held constant, the optimization of the digital beamformers with unit-norm columns remains independent.
+Given the local variables $\mathbf{Z}_{j_b}^i, \forall i$, digital beamformer $\bmV_{j_b}$ can be optimized as

-We consider the normalization of the columns of $\bmV_{j_b}$ to unit-norm in parallel $\forall j_b$ such that optimal power allocation could be included at the top layer.
-Once the parallel update of the digital beamformers $\bmV_{j_b},\forall j_b$, has been made, at the middle layer, FD BS $b \in \mathcal{B}$ has to optimize the analog combiner $\bmW_b$.
-By considering the unconstrained analog combiner, each FD BS $b \in \mathcal{B}$ has to independently solve the following optimization problem at the middle layer
+The columns of which can be normalized to have a unit norm in parallel for all $j_b$, thereby enabling the inclusion of optimal power allocation at the top layer.
+Upon completing the parallel update of the digital beamformers $\bmV_{j_b} \forall j_b$, the middle layer necessitates the optimization of the analog combiner $\bmW_b$ for FD BS $b \in \mathcal{B}$.
+In this regard, each FD BS $b \in \mathcal{B}$ must independently tackle the following optimization problem at the middle layer for the unconstrained analog beamformer